nlesc-recruit/cudawrappers/paper/paper.md

 # Acknowledgements

-CUDA Wrappers was developed by the Netherlands eScience Center and ASTRON (the Netherlands Institute for Radio Astronomy) under grant number ETEC.2020.025 (RECRUIT).
+CUDA Wrappers was developed by the Netherlands eScience Center and ASTRON (the Netherlands Institute for Radio Astronomy) under grant number ETEC.2020.025 (RECRUIT) and supported by the RADIOBLOCKS grant from the European Commission (HORIZON-INFRA-2022-TECH-01, Grant Agreement nr.
+101093934).
 The library benefits from contributions and feedback from the ASTRON scientific and engineering teams and the broader GPU computing community.
 We thank all contributors and users who have provided bug reports, feature requests, and improvements.

 # AI usage disclosure